A low Mach two-speed relaxation scheme for the compressible Euler equations with gravity: Properties of the relaxation scheme

 It has already been established in (\ref{eq:checkerboard_rho_states}) that the density has only two states and therefore we can simplify the equations to

 From the explicit definition of the intermediate states and the closure equation (\ref{eq:closure_equation}) follows

 Solving for $\pi^L$ gives

 Thus we have shown that for both velocities and the pressure, the left and right states at the interface are equal.
-The solution in these quantities is therefore constant in space and checkerboards cannot occur. \end{proof}
+The solution in these quantities is therefore constant in space.